snaptopixel/picto/README.md

 ```

 #### All supported options
+- **props**
+Optional hash containing prop name/value pairs that will be pre-populated
 - **background**
 css `background` value for the component preview, `dark` or `light` is also supported for predefined values
 - **innerHTML**